dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     oc get pods -o wide

 You should see all pods up and running.
-Highlighted containerized gluster daemons on each pods carry the IP of the OpenShift node they are running on.
+Highlighted below are pods that run GlusterFS containerized sharing the IP of the OpenShift node they are running on.

 ~~~~ hl_lines="2 3 4"
 NAME              READY     STATUS    RESTARTS   AGE       IP           NODE